consiglionazionaledellericerche/jscontact-tools/README.md

 5. An unmatched parameter is converted into an entry of an object `vCardParams` map.
 The following unmatched parameters are considered:
     PID
-    SORT-AS
+    GROUP

-6. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.
+7. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.

-7. Default values for the configuration properties are:
+8. Default values for the configuration properties are:

     - `customTimeZonesPrefix = "tz"`
     - `setCardMustBeValidated = true`